gevoulga/spring-boot-quickfixj/README.md

     @Autowired
     private FixSession fixSession;

-    public Message getQuote(QuoteRequest quoteRequest) {
+    public Message getQuote(QuoteRequest quoteRequest) throws ExecutionException, InterruptedException {

             //Create logging context for MDC.
 Then when using a logging framework, you can use %id% in the log messages. try (LoggingContext loggingContext = LoggingUtils.loggingContext("myRequestId")) {

                 //We store the first response in this future CompletableFuture<Message> response = new CompletableFuture<>();
-            //We send the quote request, and responses/errors will invoke the callbacks AutoCloseable subscription = fixSession
+                //We send the quote request, and responses/errors will invoke the callbacks Disposable subscription = fixSession
                         .sendAndSubscribe(quoteRequest,
-                    quote->{
+                                quote -> {
                                     //The first response will set the future response.complete(quote);
                                 },
-                    error->{
+                                error -> {
                                     //Or if error/rejection, we set the future with exception response.completeExceptionally(error);
                                 });

-            //The future now holds the quote(or error) Message quote = response.get();
+                //The future now holds the quote(or error) Message quote = null;
+                try {
+                    quote = response.get();
+                    //And now honestly, isn't reactive better???
+                    return quote;
+                } catch (InterruptedException | ExecutionException e) {
+                    throw e;
+                } finally {
                     //Close the subscription
                     subscription.close();
-            //And now honestly, isn't reactive better???
-            return quote;
+                }
             }
         }
 }
 ```